Heymity/MolecularLibCore/README.md

 #### RangeVector
 The RangeVector classes (RangeVector2, RangeVector3, RangeVetor2Int, RangeVector3Int) all derive from a tuple, like this: RangeVector2 : Range<(float x, float y)>.
 Because Vector doesn’t implement IComparable, that is needed.
 Apart from that, it works normally, as the properties are overridden to return a Vector and not a tuple.

-The RangeVector classes implements the following:
+The RangeVector classes implement the following:
 •	Lerp(float t) : Vector
 •	LerpUnclamped(float t) : Vector
 •	InverseLerp(Vector value) : float